diamonds / wild tales + lost trails

 Welcome to where our Story began.

-• Eddie Lott
+• Eddie

 Expedition Leader + Translator

-• Elisa Oliveira
+• Elisa

 Expedition Leader + Translator

 The first time Elisa encountered the daunting “roads” of São Gonçalo do Rio das Pedras during a fateful weekend getaway in 2019, she swore to her mom she would never come back.
 These days, she can’t seem to leave the Espinhaço, having spent the better part of her life since then driving all manner of backroads—usually with various drones, satellite devices, emergency contacts, and communications equipment in tow—in a gangly leaf-sprung 4x4 named “Gaucha”.
-Bringing an itinerary of this scope to life in this part of the world requires steadfast determination, impeccable planning, outstanding communication, and (lots of) patience.
+Bringing itineraries of this scope to life in this part of the world requires steadfast determination, impeccable planning, outstanding communication, and (lots of) patience.
 The rest of us just require Elisa.

-• Júlio Brabo
+• Júlio

 Regional Guide + Naturalist